 Public Administration Degree

 A public administration degree can open the door to interesting and rewarding careers at advocacy, nonprofit, and government agencies.
 Public administration curricula focus on the development and implementation of public policy to address social issues.
 Many who seek careers in this area earn a master of public administration.
-Many schools also offer bachelor’s and master’s degrees in public administration.
+Many schools also offer bachelor's degrees in public administration.
 The median salary for public administration graduates varies greatly depending on the setting and level of management of the individual.

 Public Administration Training and Courses